 There are so many fun things to do at local farms this time of year: events to attend, and good things to eat!
 Remember- supporting our local farmers is an important way to support American agriculture.
 Keep those farms in business so we know that our food is made in the USA!

-With temperatures in the 90s today in New England, it is hard to believe that the first day of fall is in about 2 weeks.
-As we are dreaming about cooler weather, local farmers are busy harvesting their bounty, and clearing their fields or preparing for winter crops.
+Fall decorations, yes, even Halloween and Thanksgiving decorations, are appearing in stores.
+Pumpkin Spice coffee is available at the local coffee shop.
+The signs of fall are here and local farmers are busy harvesting their bounty, and clearing their fields or preparing for winter crops.
 In my opinion fall is THE time of year to get out and support local agriculture.

 1. Plan a fun family outing that includes a farm run fall themed festival, corn maze, or haunted hay ride.